imagekit-developer/imagekit-python/README.md

 [here](https://docs.imagekit.io/integration/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/integration/configure-origin) to understand about paths with different kinds of origins.

-The File can be an image, video, or any other static file supported by ImageKit.
+The file can be an image, video, or any other static file supported by ImageKit.

 ```python
 imagekit_url = imagekit.url({